 is a concert organist from Munich (Germany) performing the whole range of organ literature both on historic and contemporary instruments: therefore she has been invited to give recitals at the Organ Festivals in Bad Homburg, Toulouse and Turin, at “orgel-mixturen” in Cologne and at the Varaždin Baroque Evenings (Croatia).
 She is working constantly with composers of our time (p.ex.
 Moritz Eggert, Mark Andre, Dominik Susteck) and has given guest recitals throughout Europe, in Egypt, in Israel and at the Essen Philharmonic Hall, the Musashino Civic Cultural Hall Tokyo and at the Royal Opera House Muscat (Oman).

 With the Gürzenich Orchestra she has performed in the Cologne Philharmonic Hall and the Elbphilharmonie Hamburg, among other venues.
 As a soloist, she could be heard performing with the WDR Symphony Orchestra as part of the “Musik der Zeit” series in Betsy Jolas’ “Musique d’hiver”, conducted by Titus Engel.

 CD recordings are available on the labels rondeau Leipzig and Solo Musica Munich.
 The CD “Raumgestalten” with solo works on the organs for contemporary music in the “Kunst-Station St. Peter” in Cologne was released on the label ARE in 2020 and was nominated for the German Record Critics’ Award.
-In April 2022 her next solo CD will be released on the label Organum Classics.
+Her latest solo album “Circuli” was released in June 2022 on the label Organum Classics.